 Nestled among the art-covered walls of Miami’s Wynwood neighborhood, a unique law firm resides.
 Founded in early 2016, AXS Law Group stands out from the traditional law firms as one where the lawyers “are not tethered to [their] chairs and desks.”
 It is a firm where the lawyers are also entrepreneurs, making them uniquely situated to handle the needs of the modern business law consumer.

-When setting out to form this new type of firm, the founders focused on the type of firm culture that they wanted to adopt.
+When setting out to form this new type of firm, the founders focused on the type of firm culture that they wanted to adopt, and their combined experiences at Miami law in business, international law, technology and moot court were just part of the background they brought to the fold.
 According to co-founder and Miami Law alumnus Ben Wolkov, J.D.
 ‘00, AXS Law Group was formed “with a view to creating a different law firm experience.”
 Along with co-founders Jeremy Ben-David, J.D.
 ‘06, and Jeff Gutchess, Wolkov was interested in creating a law firm that would reject the “hierarchical and bureaucratic environments” of many traditional law firms.
 Ben-David, a 2006 alumnus, believed that hiring great attorneys was only half of the equation.
 He emphasized that the firm’s lawyers needed to be “people we enjoy working with.”
 Additionally, it was important for the firm to “provide flexibility and the ability for our attorneys to enjoy their lives while still working hard.”